 - On a Mac, go to system preferences > security > firewall.

 An antivirus and anti-malware program is an essential part of your computer’s cybersecurity ecosystem, and if you are not currently using malware protection that is up to date, you are putting yourself at risk.

 There are many antivirus solutions available, and not all those applications cost the earth.
-You can check our recommendations to find a cost effective solution that will work for your family.
+Check out our best antivirus page for a list of cost effective solution that will work for your family.

 We recommend getting a program that includes real-time protection - as this will ensure that any malicious exploits are quarantined as soon as they are spotted being downloaded to your machine.

 Besides the dangers caused by hackers and cybercriminals online, it is essential to protect your computer against corporate snooping.
 Websites use trackers and cookies to keep tabs on you and your family.
 This allows them to know which of their web pages you visit, what you purchase, and when you return to their website.